-Survivor benefit: A lump sum equal to total employee and employer contributions plus accumulated interest is payable to named survivors.
-A monthly pension based on an annuity factor equal to 19% of employee and employer contributions (additional voluntary contributions are excluded) may be paid in lieu of the lump sum to a spouse.
+Survivor benefit: A lump sum equal to total employee and employer contributions plus accumulated interest is paid to named survivors.
+A monthly pension based on an annuity factor equal to 16% of employee and employer contributions (additional voluntary contributions are excluded) may be paid in lieu of the lump sum to a spouse.

-The annuity factor will be reduced by 1% each year until it reaches 15% for the financial year 2008/2009.
+The annuity factor is being reduced by 1% each year until it reaches 15% for the financial year 2008/2009.

-Death benefit: A lump sum of F\$5,400.
+Death benefit: The maximum lump sum is F\$7,000.